clarkk/php-log/README.md

 		echo "Everything went OK!"
 	}
 	catch(Error $e){
-		//  The fatal error is logged with a trace back (this will NOT be visible to the user even if verbose is enabled)
+		//  The fatal error is logged with a trace back
+		//  (This will NOT be visible to the user even if verbose is enabled)
 		\Log\Err::fatal($e);
 	}
 }
 catch(Throwable $e){
-	//  This will catch all uncatched and unexpected errors.
-The error will be visible to the user if verbose is enabled
+	//  This will catch all uncatched and unexpected errors
+	//  (The error will be visible to the user if verbose is enabled)
 	\Log\Err::catch_all($e);
 }
 ```